-If you are someone who suffers from anxiety, never believe the many lies it tells you.
+If you are someone who suffers from anxiety, never believe the many lies your anxiety tells you, because anxiety lies and it lies a lot.
 These lies might seem true, but remember that’s just your anxiety playing with your mind.

 All of these quotes were provided by real individuals who were willing to open up about their anxiety.
 I’d like to thank these kind people for letting me into their world.

-1. I’m not worthy of my partner and they’re better in everything than I am.
+1. I’m not worthy of my partner and they’re better at everything than I am.

 2. I feel like my partner would be better off with someone who didn’t have anxiety so he wouldn’t have to deal with me and all the burdens my anxiety brings.

 3. I frequently feel like no one will ever want to be with me.

 4. I second-guess if I can truly trust my partner.
 I always feel like I’ll just get hurt in the end.

 5. I often wonder if I was the cause of my last relationship ending, that maybe if I wasn’t so crazy we could’ve had something that lasted forever.